dustinpfister/blog_posts/_posts/nodejs-rimraf.md

 layout: post
 categories: node.js
 id: 19
-updated: 2017-12-21 10:57:39
+updated: 2021-06-11 10:29:19
-version: 1.6
+version: 1.7
 ---

-Some times you might want to delete a whole bunch of files that exist in a file system structure.
-If the project you are making is aways going to be running in a POSIX environment, you could use the rm command with a child process, but say you want to make the app more portable.
-This is where something like [rimraf](https://www.npmjs.com/package/rimraf) may come in handy.
+Some times I might want to delete a whole bunch of files that exist in a file system structure on the host operating system of a script that will run on top of [nodejs](https://nodejs.org/en/about/).
+If the project I am making is aways going to be running in a POSIX environment, I could use the rm command with a child process, but say I want to make the app more portable and work okay in a win32 environment also.
+This is where something like the npm package [rimraf](https://www.npmjs.com/package/rimraf) may come in handy when it comes to making use of what there is to work with in user space.

 <!-- more -->